HTML 5 / CSS 3

 Most of the HTML/CSS work I do these days takes place in the context of templating systems or frameworks, but that doesn’t diminish their importance as the foundational vocabulary of front-end web design.

-But then one afternoon, when I was debugging a sloppy mess, I realized I was a coder.
+But then one afternoon, when I was debugging a sloppy mess I had made, I realized I was a coder.
 I was writing code.
 And I liked writing code.
 So why not learn to write good code.

-So I decided to expand my front-end development capability and started treating JS more seriously, and since then have turned it into a proficiency.
+So I decided to expand my front-end development capability and started treating JS and web-development in general more seriously, and since then have turned it into a proficiency.

 I’m a big fan of using static site generators to build websites, distributing them using a CDN, rather than running the site on a dedicated server.